 Thankfully, diabetes isn’t the end of the world.
 Yes, it may mean you can’t eat an entire box of Milk Duds at the movie theater, but if you follow a few specific guidelines along with the instructions from your doctor, you’ll be okay.

 - Pay attention to what you eat.
 Eat well-balanced meals and pay careful attention to how many carbohydrates you consume.
 Avoid sweetened beverages (sorry soda lovers) and be sure to carefully coordinate your meals and when you take any medications.

-- Ketogenic Diet – Many at risk individuals see great results when doing the ketogenic diet for a few months. (and here are a few ketogenic breakfast recipes for you)
+- Ketogenic Diet – Many at-risk individuals see great results when doing the ketogenic diet for a few months. (and here are a few ketogenic breakfast recipes for you)

 - Exercise regularly.
-Consistent physical activity causes your body use insulin more effectively and causes your muscles to use glucose.
+Consistent physical activity causes your body to use insulin more effectively and causes your muscles to use glucose.
 Talk to your doctor about an exercise plan.